thomascamminady/AllBundesligaGamesEver/readme.md

+Edit:
+	The most comprehensive data is stored inside resultsExtended.csv

 History of every Bundesliga game ever played

 Data is obtained from Kicker.
 The website was crawled and the obtained html files have been filtered to reduce everything to a single csv file.